jonas-w/nptr-cli/README.md

 [instances]

 [instances.my_instance] # now you can use `0x0 -i my_instance`
-url = https://my_instance.tld # it will use this domain
+url = "https://my_instance.tld" # it will use this domain
-username = admin # and if you provide a username password = admin # and password (which are optional),
+username = "admin" # and if you provide a username password = "admin" # and password (which are optional),
 # it will authenticate via http basic auth
 ````